Unfortunately, good news is increasingly hard to find.

 One thing you have to be aware of as an income-focused investor is that you are never going to be investing in today’s most popular stocks.
 So if you’re hoping to receive an attractive dividend from today’s hottest tech stocks or the latest ESG trend, you will be sadly disappointed.

-High yields mean low valuation multiplies, and that means investing in companies that other investors want to avoid, and in most cases, investors are avoiding these stocks because they're old, they're boring (at least at first glance), and they're not always aligned with modern ethical sensibilities.
+High yields mean low valuation multiplies, and that means investing in companies that other investors want to avoid.
+In most cases, investors are avoiding these stocks because they're old, they're boring (at least at first glance), and they're not always aligned with modern ethical sensibilities.

 For example, in the top half of my UK dividend top 40 list, you’ll find: